arvind0937/alpha60/README.md

 # alpha60
-Its about nodeJS AI project
+Its about nodejs AI project